justeattakeaway/pie/.changeset/twelve-toes-search.md

 "pie-docs": minor
 ---

-[Changed] - Removed /overview urls from foundations pages and user overview content as the index.html of each directory.
+[Changed] - Removed /overview urls from foundations pages and use overview content as the index.html of each directory.
 I.e. /foundations/colour for the overview page instead of /foundations/overview/colour